Try to get legal advice if you think you might have a legal problem, especially before going to court. Call Legal Aid Queensland on 1300 65 11 88.

 This is not true.
 Both parents are responsible for raising their children, provided it is in the child’s best interests.

-If you do not agree with your partner about the arrangements for the children after separation, you can ask Legal Aid Queensland, a family relationship centre or a community organisation to help you and your former partner come to an agreement about the parenting arrangements for your children, or apply to a court to make a decision about these arrangements.
+If you cannot agree with your partner about the arrangements for the children after separation, you can ask Legal Aid Queensland, a family relationship centre or a community organisation to help you and your former partner come to an agreement about the parenting arrangements for your children, or apply to a court to make a decision about these arrangements.

 My partner says that if I leave I will not have anything ... no property or furniture.
 Is this true?